Tesla doubles quarterly profits despite pandemic | DW | 22.10.2020

 CO2 offset sales still key

-An uptick in demand abroad countered a drop in US car sales of nearly 10% over the last year; global deliveries increased 44% in Q3.
+An uptick in demand abroad countered a drop in US car sales of nearly 10% over the last year; global deliveries increased 44% in the third quarter.

 Competition heats up